Black Friday (shopping)

 Black Friday is the Friday after Thanksgiving in the United States.
 It traditionally marks the start of the Christmas shopping season and is the busiest shopping day of the year in the United States.
 Many stores offer highly promoted sales at heavily discounted prices and often open early, sometimes as early as midnight or even on Thanksgiving.
 Some stores' sales continue to Monday ("Cyber Monday") or for a week ("Cyber Week").

-"Black Friday" has evolved in meaning and impact over the years, initially referring to calamitous days, with a notable early instance being Black Friday (1869) in the US.
+"Black Friday" has evolved in meaning and impact over the years, initially referring to calamitous days, with a notable early instance being the Black Friday of 1869 in the US.
 This financial crisis saw a dramatic plunge in gold prices, affecting investors.
 The term was later used in American retail, starting ambiguously in the 1950s.
 Initially associated with workforce absence post-Thanksgiving, it was reinterpreted by Philadelphia police to describe the shopping-induced congestion.
 Attempts at rebranding to "Big Friday" failed, and the term "Black Friday" solidified by the 1980s, referring to the pivotal point where retailers purportedly shifted from loss ("in the red") to profit ("in the black").
 This day marks the unofficial start of the Christmas shopping season, with promotional sales aiming to draw large crowds.
 Black Friday is the busiest shopping day of the year in the United States and retailers prioritize it and Cyber Monday as highly profitable holiday shopping days.

 The concept has since globalized, with countries around the world adopting "Black Friday" sales to mimic the US phenomenon, adjusting local customs or creating similar events.
 The advent of online shopping and events like "Cyber Monday" have expanded the traditional one-day shopping frenzy into a broader holiday shopping season, diluting the singular focus of Black Friday, and expanding its economic impact.